 Notes:

-– This pattern is written in US terms.
+– This pattern is written in US terms (find a stitch conversion chart here)

-– Turning chain does not count as a stitch.
+– Turning chain does not count as a stitch throughout except for the edging

-– Upon completion, this scarf measures approximately 4 inches wide and 62 inches long.
+– Finished scarf measures approximately 4 inches wide and 62 inches long.

 Materials Needed: